 My goal was to help her fall asleep more independently so that she wouldn't immediately wake up when put down or when the rocking stopped.

-my initial plan was to help her get used to falling asleep without motion first and then gently transfer her from my arms to her bed.
+My initial plan was to help her get used to falling asleep without motion first and then gently transfer her from my arms to her bed.

-For the first 3 days i alternated between rocking and standing still to get vicky off to sleep. that worked very well as i found as long as vicky was in my arms and had been wound down she'd fall asleep. i went from rocking to sleep for 30 mins on monday to just standing still for 30 mins on friday to get her to sleep......but that wasn't the tough part.
-Actually getting vicky off to sleep was easy ( when we regularly did her pre nap routine)
+For the first 3 days I alternated between rocking and standing still to get vicky off to sleep. that worked very well as i found as long as vicky was in my arms and had been wound down she'd fall asleep.
+I went from rocking to sleep for 30 mins on monday to just standing still for 30 mins on friday to get her to sleep......but that wasn't the tough part.
+Actually getting Vicky off to sleep was easy ( when we regularly did her pre nap routine)

-Our struggle was putting her down. she would sleep happily in arms but once you put her down she would wake and refuse to go back to sleep.
+Our struggle was putting her down.
+She would sleep happily in arms but once you put her down she would wake and refuse to go back to sleep.

 day 2 - rocked for 5 mins stood still for 1 min and repeated till she fell asleep,

 day 3 - rocked for 5 mins stand still for 5 mins